gurnoork/gurnoork/README.md

 <h1>Hi There, I am <a  href="https://techytushar.github.io/">Gurnoor KAur</a> <img  src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"></h1>

-I'm a third year **aspiring web developer**, pursuing my B.Tech from **Lovely Professional University** in **Computer Science** stream.
-My day to day work revolves around building Machine Learning models for various interseting problems and deploying them to production, at scale.
-In my free time I like to write and paint.
+I'm a third year **aspiring web developer**, pursuing my B.Tech from **Lovely Professional University** in **Computer Science** stream.I have experience in working in many startups as a graphic designer and front end web developer👨‍💻..In my free time I like to write and paint.
 I am open to collaborate on interesting projects.

 ## Skill Set :muscle: